-Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States (U.S. GAAP).
+Our consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States (GAAP).
 The preparation of our consolidated financial statements and related disclosures requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, and expenses, and the disclosure of contingent assets and liabilities in our consolidated financial statements.
 We base our estimates on historical experience, known trends and events, and various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 We evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions or conditions.

-While our significant accounting policies are described in more detail in the footnotes to our consolidated financial statements appearing in our Annual Report filed on Form 10-K for the year ended December 31, 2019, we believe that the following accounting policies are those most critical to the judgments and estimates used in the preparation of our consolidated financial statements.
+While our significant accounting policies are described in more detail in Note 3 to our consolidated financial statements appearing elsewhere in this Quarterly Report, we believe that the following accounting policies are those most critical to the judgments and estimates used in the preparation of our consolidated financial statements.